 -RMS is going to be the constant power provided to desired speakers, we recommend choosing an amplifier that can output the correct RMS rating for the speakers you purchased.

 How do I reset the amplifier’s protection circuitry?

 -To take your Precision Power amplifier out of “protection mode” you will have to disconnect all wiring into the unit altogether.
-This includes the remote wire, RCA’s, speaker wire, and both the ground and power wire.
+This includes the remote wire, RCA’s, speaker wire, and ground and power wire.
 The unit will have to sit, completely disconnected, for several minutes.